-Laura CabreraAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Translational Science & Molecular Medicine
+Laura CabreraAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Translational Neuroscience

-Neuroethics (public attitudes around neurotechnologies, environmental neuroethics, neurolaw), ethical issues around human enhancement and emerging technologies, transhumanism, posthumanism, medicalization, empirical and experimental ethics - View Full Profile
+Neuroethics (ethical and societal implications of neurotechnologies and neuroscientific advances, public attitudes around neurotechnologies, environmental neuroethics, neurolaw), ethical issues around human enhancement and emerging technologies, transhumanism, posthumanism, medicalization, empirical and experimental neuroethics - View Full Profile

-Marleen EijkholtAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Obstetrics, Gynecology and Reproductive Biology
+Leonard FleckActing Director, Center for Ethics and Humanities in the Life Sciences

-Medical ethics, health care policy, social and political philosophy, genome technology, health care rationing, democratic deliberation on bioethical issues, public health preparedness, death and dying - View Full Profile
+Medical ethics, health care policy, social and political philosophy, genome technology, precision medicine, health care rationing, democratic deliberation on bioethical issues, public health preparedness, death and dying - View Full Profile

-Monir MoniruzzamanAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Anthropology
+Larissa FluegelAssistant Professor, Center for Ethics and Humanities in the Life Sciences

-Tom TomlinsonDirector, Center for Ethics and Humanities in the Life Sciences
+Karen Kelly-BlakeAssociate Professor, Center for Ethics and Humanities in the Life Sciences, Department of Medicine

 Sabrina Ford, PhDAdjunct Assistant Professor